IntroCSCI/colorvisionproject-ajalkaabi/README.md

 ### Arrays/Vectors

 I used vectors to store the colors read from the file.
 I used arrays to list the common color names used in css and their corresponding color values in hex.
+Without arrays and vectors, it would be complicated and difficult to store the colors read from the file and list them, so using them made creating the program easier.

 ### Functions